 Control issues are defined as gaps in the Bank's control environment.
-Inadequately-designed controls or controls that are not operating effectively may result in a residual risk beyond risk appetite.
-To manage control issues, the Bank has developed the CIM guideline which provides an approach to systematically capture control issues and provides rules around the robust management or mitigation.
-The purpose of the guideline is to ensure that control issues are captured and classified consistently, and there is robust governance over their closure or acceptance to enable senior management to understand and assess the risk the Bank faces.
+Inadequately designed controls or controls that are not operating effectively may result in a residual risk beyond risk appetite.
+To manage control issues, the Bank has developed the CIM guideline which provides an approach to systematically capture control issues and provide rules around the robust management or mitigation.
+The purpose of the guideline is to ensure that control issues are captured and classified consistently, and there is robust governance over their corrective actions and report to enable senior management to understand and assess the risk the Bank faces.